Don Barrow -

 En-route from Capetown to Southampton

-However our next event was the Chieftan Rally, another Stage event which I was not looking forward to.
+However our next event was the Chieftain Rally, another BTRDA Gold Star Championship Stage event which I was not looking forward to.
 In preparation I noticed on my old 1967 'MN' map, that on Salisbury Plain I had written 'Caution mud on Road' at a point aptly called 'Bulbarrow'.
 I thought this surely must be clear by now?
 Therefore I ignored my markings!
 We were running as the first car on the road on this rain soaked stage, a long straight of 2-3 miles into a long slight right (reading off the map) and over a long slight crest.
 As the crest came rapidly into sight, I was gripped with fear.
 The road was covered with about 9 inches of mud from a tank manoeuvre the night before and there were two, what looked like bicycle tyre tracks which the Clerk of the Course's car had made.
 We had been totally flat up to this point in a nicely set up drift, if Eric had lifted it would have increased the drift, if he had braked it would have been far worse.
 I knew this was going to be a big accident.
 God knows what he did, I am sure it would have been the right decision.
 The car apparently launched itself airborne and started to cartwheel end over end, everything flew off and out of the car, and I remember saying to myself 'push like hell with both my hands and my feet onto the dash and bulkhead' in order to keep my limbs inside the cockpit.
 It eventually landed the correct way up.
 Eric was in a bad way and fortunately a Doctor who saw the accident quickly arrived, he reckoned the car had somersaulted backwards some six to seven times.
 He assessed the situation and we carefully lifted Eric into the Doc's car, who then took him to the Stage Finish to await an ambulance.
 It turned out that he had two broken ribs and two crushed vertebrae.
 As for the poor 'motor' Nice one Eric, one of your best!
 I had been looking for a decent excuse to pack up Rallying and this was it!
 Much against my daughter's and son's ego's, they used to revel in the limelight of seeing a constant flow of competitive machinery in the driveway.
 I never did another Rally until 1986.
-It has got to be said that Rally Navigating has been the highlight of my life, a test of one's durability and great initiative, to say the least.
+It has got to be said that Rally Navigating has been the highlight of my life, a test of one's durability and great initiative to say the least.

 Thank God for Roll Cages !